Everything You Need To Know About Wing Walking On A Plane

-The Wing Walking Training
+Wing Walker Training

-As part of the package, you begin your day at the Mason Wing Walking Academy meeting with and going through movements on the ground with Marilyn Mason.
+As part of the wing walker package, you begin your day at the Mason Wing Walking Academy meeting with and going through movements on the ground with Marilyn Mason.
 Along with her husband, Mike Mason, they run the academy and offer this unique experience to the public.

 Top Wing Movements

-You unbuckle the seat belt and then re-buckle beneath you to prevent the belt from flying around during the aerobatics part.
+You unbuckle yourself from the seat belt and then re-buckle it to prevent the belt from flying around during the aerobatics part.
 Slide up from my seat, grab the left overhead hold and then the right overhead hold.
 Next you stand up and place the back part of left foot on the back of my seat and the rest of it on the side of the plane.
 Place your right hand to the center bar of the wing rack, step up and plant your right foot on the front of Mike’s cockpit window rest.
 Breathe.

 From here, you move your left hand forward to the front cable, push up from my right leg to get your left foot onto the original left overhead hold and slide forward.
 Twisting your body to the left makes it easier to bring your right leg up to the top wing.

 Here, you slide the right foot into the left foothold and shimmy up with part of my back against the rack, before transferring your right foot over to the right foothold.
 Now you can stand up completely and move your left foot into the left foothold.
 Use this moment to collect yourself before releasing any cable holds to reach behind you for the waist belt hardness.
 Again, breathe.